-APPLYING TO THE EXTERNSHIP Interested candidates should send a letter of interest, a CV and two letters of reference from professionals familiar with their work.
+APPLYING TO THE EXTERNSHIP Interested candidates should send a letter of interest, a CV, a psychological report and two letters of reference from professionals familiar with their work.
 Candidates should consult their Directors of Clinical Training regarding the start date for submitting applications.
-Applications should be mailed or emailed to: Dr. Ismini Georgiades, Clinical Coordinator Rebecca School 40 E. 30 Street, NY, NY 10016 E-mail: email@example.com
+Applications should be mailed or emailed to: Dr. Ismini Georgiades, Clinical Coordinator Rebecca School 40 E. 30 Street, NY, NY 10016 E-mail: firstname.lastname@example.org

 Additional information about Rebecca School can be obtained through our website: www.rebeccaschool.org, or by calling our office: 212-810-4120 x 248.

 - Combined school/child clinical

 Scheduling (e.g., required/optional days of week, # hrs per day, total hours per week, flexibility in scheduling):